-The eigenvalues of the stability matrix \eqref{bifundamental-stabilitymatrix}, at the UV fixed point are:
+The eigenvalues of the stability matrix \eqref{bifundamental-stabilitymatrix}, at the UV fixed-point are:

 All eigenvalues are negative when $\epsilon>0$, which seems to suggest that the theory is asymptotically safe in this limit.
-However, in exactly three dimensions, the triple-trace coupling is marginal -- higher-order corrections would be needed to determine whether the operator is stable, unstable, or if the fixed point ceases to exist, as discussed in subsection \ref{d=3smallalpha}.
+However, in exactly three dimensions, the triple-trace coupling is marginal -- higher-order corrections would be needed to determine whether the operator is stable, unstable, or if the fixed-point ceases to exist, as discussed in subsection \ref{d=3smallalpha}.

-Let us now discuss flows between these fixed points.
-In Figure \ref{fig:beta1}, there is an apparent flow from the ``UV'' fixed-point to the ``IR'' fixed point along the critical curve defined by \eqref{critical-curve}, which is stable with respect to deformations in $\lambda_1$ if $\epsilon$ is nonzero.
-For $\frac{9}{2\pi^2}>\tilde{\epsilon}>\frac{4}{\pi^2}$ the critical curve consists of a single connected component, and the flow from the UV fixed point to the IR fixed point implied by Figure \ref{fig:beta1} does exist.
-However, for $\tilde{\epsilon}<\frac{4}{\pi^2}$ the ``critical curve'' actually consists of three disconnected components, with the two fixed points are on different components, and the ``apparent flow'' along the critical curve implied by Figure \ref{fig:beta1}, does not actually exist.
-In this range of $\epsilon$, which includes $d=3$, there do, however, exist more complicated flows between the UV and IR fixed point, which exit the critical curve of equation \eqref{critical-curve}.
+Let us now discuss flows between these fixed-points.
+In Fig. \ref{fig:beta1}, there is an apparent flow from the ``UV'' fixed-point to the IR fixed-point along the critical curve defined by \eqref{critical-curve}, which is stable with respect to deformations in $\lambda_1$ if $\epsilon$ is nonzero.
+For $\frac{9}{2\pi^2}>\tilde{\epsilon}>\frac{4}{\pi^2}$ the critical curve consists of a single connected component, and the flow from the UV fixed-point to the IR fixed-point implied by Fig. \ref{fig:beta1} does exist.
+However, for $\tilde{\epsilon}<\frac{4}{\pi^2}$ the critical curve actually consists of three disconnected components, with the two fixed-points on different components, and the ``apparent flow'' along the critical curve implied by Fig. \ref{fig:beta1}, does not actually exist.
+In this range of $\epsilon$, which includes $d=3$, there do, however, exist more complicated flows between the UV and IR fixed-point, which exit the critical curve of Eq. \eqref{critical-curve}.

 It is actually possible to solve for flows in the $\lambda_1$-$\lambda_2$ plane exactly, even when $\tilde{\epsilon}\neq 0$.
 We have: